 Here is an example using a 200-calorie drink:

 200 calories / 9 cals per gram of fat = 22.2 grams of fat.

 What if you want to track some of it as carbs and some as fat?
 We have a tool to help!

 The WAG Alcohol Macro Calculator takes the guessing out of the equation and shows you exactly how to count alcohol into your macros with no second-guessing.

-We’ve also worked closely with our friends over at MacrosFirst to incorporate alcohol macro tracking right into their food tracking app.
+We’ve also worked closely with our friends over at MacrosFirst to incorporate alcohol macro tracking into their food-tracking app.
 This is one of many reasons we encourage our members to use MacrosFirst (it also syncs with our online coaching software, Seismic!)

 Pro Tip: No matter what tracking app you use, if your drink does not have a nutrition label and you search your app for an entry, make sure you use the calculation methods outlined here to track your alcohol as carbs/fats.
-Do not pick an entry that only includes the total calories or you will not properly account for your macros and you will go over your daily intake.
+Do not pick an entry that only includes the total calories, or you will not correctly account for your macros and will go over your daily intake.

 Using ABV (Alcohol By Volume) & Size to Calculate Alcohol Macros

 This is the default setting of our free online macro calculator.
 To use this conversion option, you will need to know the volume of alcohol in ounces (oz).
 If you weigh your drink in grams or milliliters, convert it to ounces.